 TIP #5: Deep Cleaning Your Home Pays Off BIG TIME

 Very few things turn off a buyer more quickly than a dirty house.
-If you do nothing else prior to putting your home on the market, you must declutter it and clean it like you’ve never cleaned it before (we’ll address decluttering to sell in a separate future post).
+If you do nothing else prior to putting your home on the market, you must declutter it and clean it as you’ve never cleaned it before (I address decluttering to sell in a separate post).

 It should sparkle!